Asteroid Battle 8.1

 New Features In Version 8.1

-The game has been converted from an applet to an application, and therefore you can re-size its window (or even make it fill the entire screen), as you see fit.
+The game is now an application, and therefore you can re-size its window (or even make it fill the entire screen), as you see fit.

-The context-sensitive help has been improved, and can be accessed within the application itself (but this requires full permissions, so it can't be used in the sand-box version).
+The context-sensitive help has been improved, and can be accessed within the application itself.

 The numeric key-pad can be used as an additional game controller, allowing multi-player games.